usegalaxy-eu/ansible-fw-glxeu-generic/README.md

   firewall configuration; otherwise a manual reload is required to actually activate the configuration.

+- `firewall_reset_configuration` (default `false`): If true,
+  reset the firewall rules to system defaults before applying our changes.
+This is required to actually *revoke* permissions.

 - `firewall_ip_prefix_trusted` (default is site-specific):
   A list of networks (in CIDR notation) that are assigned to the `trusted` zone.